carceneaux/asano.ninja/content/post/simple-ansible-setup-with-cygwin.md

 * [Download v11 bits](http://www.veeam.com/beta/vbr11beta1.html)
   * Login initially using *veeam.com* credentials.
 Afterwards, an additional password is required that you can find in the **Canvas** tool (link to Canvas can be found in a previous email).
   * Move bits to R drive: `R:\`
+    * *This is the drive letter of your secondary HD.*
 * PowerShell: *Copy/Paste code below*
   * Move license files to Cygwin home directory